Dr Varsha Singh

 Research interests

 Odours are produced by most microbes and many plants.
 They are small molecules (300 Da or less) bearing alcohol, aldehyde, ester, aldehyde groups or containing cyclic moieties.
 They originate from common primary metabolites using unique enzymes encoded in microbial genomes.
 They serve as signals for intra species, inter species and interkingdom signals.
-They can also be antimicrobial, antiparasitic agents and pathogen associated molecular patterns [Prakash EMBO J 2021].
+They can also be antimicrobial, antiparasitic agents and pathogen associated molecular patterns [Prakash et al., EMBO J 2021].

-Fundamental research in our lab
+Fundamental research

-How are odours made?
+- How are odours made in bacterial cells?

-Does odour landscape of microbiome changes in ageing mice?
+- Does odour landscape of microbiome changes in ageing mice?

-Mechanistic bases of GPCR-odour interactions
+- Mechanistic bases of GPCR-odour interactions

-Deorphanizing olfactory GPCRs
+- Deorphanizing olfactory GPCRs

 Biomarker Discovery Project: